itda-work/django-wireview/README.md

 ## Front-end APIs

--   `reactor.send(element, name, args)`: Sends a reactor user event to `element`, where `name` is the event handler and `args` is a JS object containing the implicit arguments of the call.
+-   `wireview.send(element, name, args)`: Sends a wireview user event to `element`, where `name` is the event handler and `args` is a JS object containing the implicit arguments of the call.

 ### Event binding in the front-end